kaapstorm/rampele-stilton/rampele-stilton.rst

 Saturday night smeared into the pile carpet.
 My body ached like an athlete's, but not in the places most athletes ache.
 I was happier than I'd ever been in my life.
 Anon was spent, many times over.
-And we had had a damn good cry at some point, kissed through the tears, and then fucked through the kisses.
+And we had had a damn good cry at some point, worked through the tears with kisses, and then worked through the kisses with sex.

 Sometimes the greatest moments in life are as great as they are because you know they will end.